Top of the page

 You may also have problems with the smell of food.
 The smells from perfumes and soaps may bother you too.

 If you have trouble tasting or smelling food, then eating might be harder for you.
-But you'll still need to eat well so that you keep your strength up.
+But eating enough can help you keep your strength up.

 There are some things you can do to help you feel like eating when you are having cancer treatments.